Rahulpaldba/sql-docs/docs/database-engine/availability-groups/windows/add-ip-address-dialog-box-sql-server-management-studio.md

   This F1 help topic describes the options of the **Add IP Address** dialog box.
 This dialog box accessed from the **New Availability Group Listener** dialog box and the **Listener** tab of the **Specify Replicas** page of the [!INCLUDE[ssAoNewAgWiz](../../../includes/ssaonewagwiz-md.md)] or the [!INCLUDE[ssAoAddRepWiz](../../../includes/ssaoaddrepwiz-md.md)] of [!INCLUDE[ssnoversion](../../../includes/ssnoversion-md.md)].

 ## Prerequisites
- Before you begin to add subnets to an availability group listener, ensure that know the IP address for each subnet and, for an IPv4 address, the subnet mask.
+ Before you begin to add subnets to an availability group listener, ensure that you know the IP address for each subnet and, for an IPv4 address, the subnet mask.

 ##  <a name="PageOptions"></a> Add IP Address Options
  **Subnet**